 “A dragon,” she replied without the slightest hint of hesitation.
 Only later did she think of a more realistic answer, such as, lamb.
 But no, it was already decided that this night would be represented by the Greekster Dragon, and songs honoring the Greekster Dragon, who we would later name Elwood, would be sung to the tune of well-known Christmas classics.

 Now recollecting the early hours of Greekster Good Friday, it’s mesmerizing my invitation wasn’t revoked before leaving the city limits.

 Eventually we did manage to leave the building and make our way to the Furey household for dinner.
 We arrived around 6:30 p.m. with church service beginning at 7 p.m.
 Curious how we would make it in time, I was told like an ignorant child that it’s common to show up late, because Good Friday service is long.
 Very long.
 Who am I to break tradition?

 So we arrived at St. Demetrios with the hour pushing 8 p.m., 30 minutes later than we intended to arrive after already intending to arrive late.
 And lest I make us sound like a group of delinquents, we were hardly alone in our late arrival.
 Sure enough, the sea of Greeks were continuing to march into church.

 Now earlier I had asked Melanie to prepare me for any and all cultural traditions I would have to partake in.
-This included learning how to cross myself and prep on interactions with the priests.
 I thought I was ready to go, so imagine my surprise when walking into church Melanie and her Greek brethren began kissing icons and crossing themselves after picking up an unlit, white candle.
 I generally don’t kiss things I don’t understand, especially without any instruction or warning, so I meandered around the lobby like a frightened child, which was precisely what I feared happening.